X-10 Graphite Reactor

 While Chicago Pile-1 demonstrated the feasibility of nuclear reactors, the Manhattan Project's goal of producing enough plutonium for atomic bombs required reactors a thousand times as powerful, along with facilities to chemically separate the plutonium bred in the reactors from uranium and fission products.
 An intermediate step was considered prudent.
 The next step for the plutonium project, codenamed X-10, was the construction of a semiworks where techniques and procedures could be developed and training conducted.
 The centerpiece of this was the X-10 Graphite Reactor.
 It was air-cooled, used nuclear graphite as a neutron moderator, and pure natural uranium in metal form for fuel.

-DuPont commenced construction of the plutonium semiworks at the Clinton Engineer Works in Oak Ridge on February 2, 1943.
+Using designs by the Metallurgical Laboratory, DuPont commenced construction of the plutonium semiworks at the Clinton Engineer Works in Oak Ridge on February 2, 1943.
 The reactor went critical on November 4, 1943, and produced its first plutonium in early 1944.
-It supplied the Los Alamos Laboratory with its first significant amounts of plutonium, and its first reactor-bred product.
-Studies of these samples heavily influenced bomb design.
-The reactor and chemical separation plant provided invaluable experience for engineers, technicians, reactor operators, and safety officials who then moved on to the Hanford site.
-X-10 operated as a plutonium production plant until January 1945, when it was turned over to research activities, and the production of radioactive isotopes for scientific, medical, industrial and agricultural uses.
+The reactor and chemical separation plant provided invaluable experience for engineers, technicians, reactor operators, and safety officials who then moved on to the Hanford Site.
+It supplied the Los Alamos Laboratory with its first significant amounts of plutonium and its first reactor-bred product.
+Studies of these samples in comparison to those from cyclotrons revealed a higher content of plutonium-240, making the gun-type Thin Man design impossible, leading to the Gadget and Fat Man bombs of the now-ubiquitous implosion-type.

+X-10 operated as a plutonium production plant until January 1945, when it was turned over to research activities and the production of radioactive isotopes for scientific, medical, industrial and agricultural uses.
+In August 1948, it became the first nuclear reactor to produce electricity, lighting a single bulb.
 It was shut down in 1963 and was designated a National Historic Landmark in 1965.